The Hidden Force Accidentally Driving Your Prospects Away

 Reactance is the feeling of resistance brought about by a perceived elimination of behavioral freedom.
 For example, have you ever walked by a sign that read “Wet Paint” taped to a freshly glistening wall?
 What do you immediately want to do?
 Touch it of course!
 Or how about a sign on a perfectly manicured lawn that says “Don’t walk on the grass”?
 You, of course, want to feel the plush sensation of the freshly cut grass on your feet!

-When we feel someone or something is limiting our freedom to choose, we lash out.
-We resist and immediately want to take the prohibited action in order to assert our independence.
-And in the case of modern buyers, if they feel a pushy, self-interested salesperson is pressuring them to buy something in even the slightest of ways, the 6-inch steel-reinforced walls will come up, making it nearly impossible to connect with them.
+When we feel someone or something is limiting our freedom to choose, we resist, and in many cases, want to take the prohibited action in order to assert our independence.
+The same is true with your customers.
+If they get an inkling that a pushy, self-interested salesperson is pressuring them to buy something, their guard comes up, making it nearly impossible to connect with them.

 You Might be Using these Offensive Techniques More Than You Think